Updates

 Consider the following statements about the Copyright Act, 1957:

-1. Section 63A holds intermediaries liable for copyright infringement only if they have actual knowledge of the infringing content.
+1. Section 63A holds intermediaries liable for hosting infringing content if they fail to act on notice.

 Which of the above statements is/are correct?